We are interviewing approximately 225 applicants this year. Our average class is 88 students (64 students in Winston-Salem and 24 in Boone).

 Yes, transportation is the responsibility of the student on both the Winston-Salem and Boone campuses for the duration of the 24-month program.

-The Wake Forest University School of Medicine PA Program maintains the following policy: “Students must not work, substitute, or function as instructional faculty, clinical staff, or administrative staff in the Wake Forest University School of Medicine PA Program itself, or in any instructional sites, to include clinical rotation sites where a student is placed.”
+The Wake Forest University School of Medicine PA Program maintains the Student Employment policy.
 Due to the rigorous nature of the curriculum, outside employment is highly discouraged.